Faculty Diversity Composition Initiative

 - High scholastic achievement;

-- A desire to become part of the MSU faculty;
+- A commitment to be a part of the MSU faculty;

-- The candidate must submit at least one letter of recommendation from an MSU faculty member as well as other application materials (official transcript, resume, etc.)
+- At least one letter of recommendation from an MSU faculty member

-- The candidate must submit an essay (2 pages minimum) which includes:
+- An essay (2 pages minimum) which includes:

-- The candidate’s connection and commitment to MSU and stated intention to serve on the faculty;
+- The individual’s connection and commitment to MSU and stated intention to serve on the faculty;

 - A description of their interest in participating in the FDCI;